Prasaṅgika according to Tsongkhapa: Refuting that rational analysis is not required

 to show that Devadatta is not there, someone else will say, "Devadatta is not there."
 Those words do not cause Devadatta not to be there but allow the first person to understand that Devadatta is not in the house.
-Similarly, the words, "Things lack intrinsic nature," do not cause things to lack intrinsic nature, but help the those confused by ignorance to gain a valid cognition of reality.
+Similarly, the words, "Things lack intrinsic nature," do not cause things to lack intrinsic nature, but help those confused by ignorance to gain a valid cognition of reality.

 Dependent Origination - Conventional Truth

 At the time of Candrakīrti, the Prāsaṅgika discerned three levels of dependent origination: